Textualize/textual/docs/introduction.md

 By the end of this page you should have a good idea of the steps involved in creating an application with Textual.

+!!! quote

+    You may find this page goes in to more detail than you might expect from an introduction.
+I like to have complete working examples in documentation and I don't want to leave anything _as an exercise for the reader_. &mdash; **Will McGugan** (creator of Rich and Textual)

 ## Stopwatch Application